-Free flow of non-personal data in EU - Related Opinions
+Free flow of non-personal data in the European Union - Related Opinions

 The Internet of Things (IoT), thanks to its interconnectivity of persons and objects, offers a vast range of opportunities for individuals and businesses.
 These opportunities must be backed by a series of safeguards and controls so as to ensure introduction of the IoT is problem-free.
 With this opinion the EESC aims to promote awareness-raising and digital capacity-building initiatives and calls inter alia on the European institutions and EU Member States to ensure that security and privacy are protection by building appropriate regulatory frameworks that contain strict monitoring and control provisions.